Symbolic local bifurcation analysis of scalar smooth maps: Introduction

 The rest of this paper is organized as follows.
 Singularity theory and bifurcation analysis of Equation \eqref{m0}-\eqref{m00} is discussed in Section \ref{Sec1Int}.
 We further explain how singularity theory is related to {\it ideal membership problem} in algebraic geometry.
 Section \ref{Sec2} describes how to treat the ideal membership problem.
-In this direction, computational algebraic tools such as standard and \Gr bases for ideals in three different rings, and the concept of {\it finite codimension} ideals are introduced. {\it Intrinsic ideals} and their associated ideal representations are discussed in Section \ref{Sec3}.
-We further explain a procedure for computing the intrinsic part of an ideal.
+In this direction, computational algebraic tools such as standard and \Gr bases for ideals in three different rings, and the concept of {\it finite codimension} ideals are introduced.
+Truncation degree and alternative ring computations are discussed in Section \ref{TrunDegRing}. {\it Intrinsic ideals} and their associated ideal representations are discussed in Section \ref{ItrRepresent}.
+We further explain a procedure for computing the intrinsic part of an ideal or a vector space.
 Section \ref{Sec4} gives our suggestions on how to implement some objects and results from singularity theory.
 These implementations include high order term ideals, tangent spaces, transition sets, persistent bifurcation diagram classifications, normal forms and the universal unfolding.
 The capabilities of the main features of \texttt{Singularity} along with a few examples are sketched in Section \ref{SecFeatures}.
-Finally, our future and in-progress projects are outlined in Section \ref{SecFuture}.
+Finally, Section \ref{Sec8} presents how {\tt Singularity} can be used in analysis and controller designs for a bucking problem.